Dental problems are one of the most common problems vets encounter with cats. Many conditions can be prevented with good dental hygiene.

 Stomatitis is diagnosed by the appearance of the affected tissues.

-Oral biopsy may be performed to determine if the lesions are caused by other diseases such as neoplasia (cancer) or eosinophilic granuloma complex.
+An oral biopsy may be performed to determine if the lesions are caused by other diseases such as neoplasia (cancer) or eosinophilic granuloma complex.
 Biopsy should reveal a dense infiltration of lymphocytes and plasma cells.

-X-ray may be performed to check the condition of the dental roots and bones.
+An x-ray may be performed to check the condition of the dental roots and bones.
 Stomatitis often affects the molars and pre-molars more than the canines and incisors.

 Stomatitis is very difficult to treat and response to many treatments are poor.
 If the cause can be identified, then specific therapy can be aimed at treating or managing the problem, as indicated.